brundonsmith/thin-cms/README.md

 Mongoose schemas will always work in the CMS**, and **extended schemas will always work in Mongoose**
 - Completely independent from application; only requires schemas and database access
-- Can be run on the same server process or a separate one
+- Can be run on the same Node.js process as the application, or on a separate one

 # CMS-specific schema property attributes
 Example: